Learn to read, understand and interpret an income statement

 I – OPERATING PRODUCTS: income generated by the company’s main activity

-• Net sales: total sales after deductions such as discounts or returns
+• Net sales revenue: total sales after deductions such as discounts or returns (which includes the production of goods and services sold)

 • Stocked production: value of products manufactured but still in stock, not sold